 The simple answer is 'no'.
 Because of its origin, CBD has developed a bad reputation and is often associated with the drug 'marijuana'.

 However, CBD is an ingredient sourced from certain hemp plants that are bred not to provide a so-called 'high'.
 It's only recently that research has emerged showcasing this nutritional supplement's potential benefits.

 CBD sellers are popping up everywhere, some with product labels that are misleading and, at times, illegal.
 There are two rules to follow when comparing CBD products.
 First, the only figure that really matters is the milligram, or mg, figure, which shows you how much CBD is actually in the product you have bought.
 Of secondary importance is the percentage of CBD in the product, but this can still be useful for comparative purposes.

 The second rule is that if it looks too good to be true, it probably is.
 Some manufacturers use misleading figures, described as 'whole plant extract', to describe CBD content.
 These figures are far larger than the product's actual CBD content, and are just not correct.

-One study assessed the labelling accuracy of 84 different CBD products from 31 different companies, and found that 43% of products were under-labelled, 26% were over-labelled, and just 31% were accurately labelled.
-A study with a similar outcome actually prompted the US Food and Drug Administration (FDA) to send warning letters to 14 businesses that were mis-labelling their CBD products.
+One study assessed the labelling accuracy of 84 different CBD products from 31 different companies and found that 43 per cent of products were under-labelled, 26 per cent were over-labelled, and just 31 per cent were accurately labelled.1 A study with a similar outcome actually prompted the US Food and Drug Administration (FDA) to send warning letters to 14 businesses that were mis-labelling their CBD products.